Abivishaq/path_planning_using_rl/README.md

 **log2**
 This folder contains the log files for running maze_solver.py.
 **visualization**
 This folder contains a blender file and a python script.
-The blender file ruin the python script to generate a scene that replicates the agents perfomance.
+The blender file runs the python script to generate a scene that replicates the agents perfomance.
 The agents perfomance is recorded in a pickle file.
 The pickle file is in the log2\maps_pos folder.
 <p align="center">
   <img src="visualization/viz_gif.gif?raw=true" alt="animated" />
 </p>